ExamineIslam

 Best done after Foundations

-Strong Christian engagement starts with knowing what Muslims read on Friday.
-Eight short lessons walk you through the Qurʼān, Muhammad, ḥadīth, ʿĪsā, taḥrīf, the cross, and salvation — each anchored in primary sources, each one preparing you to listen well before you speak.
+Strong Christian engagement starts with knowing what Muslims read on Friday — and how they live the rest of the week.
+Nine short lessons walk you through the Qurʼān, Muhammad, ḥadīth, ʿĪsā, taḥrīf, the cross, salvation, and what Islam looks like as a lived religion.
+Each is anchored in primary sources, each one preparing you to listen well before you speak.

 Lessons are ordered for the best build-up, but you can open any of them.
 We'll mark the recommended next lesson so you always know where to pick back up.